 Training is a big-budget item every year.
 Making decisions about what your team needs to learn and where they should learn are important decisions.
 Those decisions can impact how much time they spend away from their day-to-day duties and how much time they can dedicate to upskilling.
 New training technologies, techniques, and learning systems can help you train your employees more efficiently and cost-effectively.
 It pays to think about the best ways you can reach your training goals, whether that’s through remote online training, in-person workshops, or a blended learning approach.

 Computer-based training makes it easy to offer unified training across vast geographic distances.
 However, some topics are better delivered in a live setting.
-You don’t have to choose between the two training methods.
+But using a blended learning approach means you don’t have to choose between the two training methods.

 “E-learning allows us to reach remote areas of the state to teach community health workers.
 Staff only need to stay one day in each location so it lowers costs of delivering the training significantly,” says Debbie Spink, instructor and community health worker training system coordinator.
 “We need the support of the online curriculum.
-It would be cost prohibitive to offer this training only in-person.”
+It would be cost-prohibitive to offer this training only in-person.”